Mount Vernon Hotel Museum: Use as hotel

 Frances Trollope and James Stuart, a Scottish diarist, are two foreign travelers who visited New York City during the time when the Mount Vernon Hotel operated under Hart.
-Stuart recorded his 1829 stay at the Mount Vernon Hotel in his Three Years in North America (1833):
+Stuart recorded his 1829 stay at the Mount Vernon Hotel in his Three Years in North America (1833).

-We immediately set about obtaining a comfortable lodging-house in the neighbourhood of the city, and at length pitched our tent at Mount Vernon, about four miles from New York, on the East River or Long Island Sound, a good house in an airy situation, from the door of which a stage went to New York two or three times a-day.
-The house is placed upon the top of the bank, about fifty feet from the river; and the view of the river and of the gay sailing craft constantly passing, and tossed about by the eddies in every direction, is very interesting.
-The house in which we got rooms is kept by the stage-hirer, and is much resorted to in the afternoon by persons taking their evening ride or drive from New York; it being very much the custom to stop at such a house as this, and have a little spirits and water or lemonade.
-There was a course for trotting horses in an adjoining field, which tended to increase the number of people.
-We bargained from the beginning to have our meals in our own parlour, and had many pleasant walks for exercise in the neighbouring parts of the island of Manhattan, at times when they were free from the crowds of people who come out of the city in the evenings.

 The Mount Vernon Hotel operated until 1833, when it was purchased by Jeremiah Towle, who converted it to a private residence.
 His daughters continued to live in the house through 1905, when the Standard Gas Light Company bought the house and erected gas tanks nearby.
 The house was then bought by Jane Teller Robinson in 1919.
 The Colonial Dames of America purchased the site in 1924 to use as its headquarters.

+Use as museum

 In 1939, the house opened to the public as the Abigail Adams Smith Museum.
 The planting plan for the Abigail Adams Smith Museum gardens was by New York landscape designer Alice Recknagel Ireys and Georgian landscape designer Kate Basilashvili.